alyf-de/landa/docs/cli.md

 ### Import water bodies from GeoJSON

-This app provide a bench command `import-geojson`.
+This app provides a bench command `import-geojson`.
 This is useful for importing water body shapes from a GeoJSON file.

 ```bash
 bench --site $SITE import-geojson /path/to/file.geojson